Faculty Work-Life Integration Resources

 Faculty Modified Duties Assignment (FMDA)

-Iowa State offers Faculty Modified Duties Assignments to tenured and tenure-eligible faculty associated with the birth or adoption of a child, or the foster care placement of a child.
+Iowa State offers Faculty Modified Duties Assignments to tenured, tenure-eligible, and term faculty associated with the birth or adoption of a child, or the foster care placement of a child.

 Dual Career Resources